dfelinto/blender-manual/manual/render/cycles/gpu_rendering.rst

 .. note::

-   :doc:`/render/shader_nodes/osl` and :ref:`path guiding <bpy.types.CyclesRenderSettings.use_guiding>`
+   :ref:`Path Guiding <bpy.types.CyclesRenderSettings.use_guiding>` is not supported
-   are not supported when rendering on the GPU.
+   when rendering on the GPU.

 CUDA -- NVIDIA
 --------------